neicnordic/neic.no/tryggve/usecase.md

 ### Tryggve offering for use cases

-In a nutshell, the accepted use cases will receive access to secure data processing environments; expert assistance from Tryggve; support in legal and ethical questions to make their case happen; and an opportunity to influence future developments as an early adopter.
-All this will be provided free of charge for the use cases for a limited time (up to a reasonable amount of disk space and computing resources).
+In a nutshell, the accepted use cases will receive support from the Tryggve project that can include, for example, access to secure data processing environments; technical support from Tryggve; support in legal and ethical questions to make their case happen; and an opportunity to influence future developments as an early adopter.
+The work support according to jointly prepared implementation plan will be provided free of charge for the use cases.
+The Tryggve project strives to provide also access to secure data and computing services for free, for a limited time (up to a reasonable amount of disk space and computing resources), although this needs to be confirmed case by case with the project management.

 #### Accessing and moving research data
 * Secure data transfer, based on secure FTP